Another family joined Wednesday a months-long sit-in protest against PKK terror group in southeastern Turkey.

-On the sit-in's 175th day, Emine Ustek, mother of Metin who was kidnapped by the PKK five years ago when he was 16, joined the protest staged outside the Diyarbakir office of the Peoples' Democratic Party (HDP), a political party accused by the government of having links to the terrorist YPG/PKK.
+On its 135th day, Nazli Sancar, mother of Serima who was kidnapped from eastern Van province eight years ago when she was 15, joined the protest staged outside the Diyarbakir office of the Peoples' Democratic Party (HDP), a political party accused by the government of having links to the terrorist YPG/PKK.

-The protest started on Sept.
-3 outside the office of HDP in Diyarbakir when Fevziye Cetinkaya, Remziye Akkoyun and Aysegul Bicer said their children were coerced or recruited or even kidnapped by PKK terrorists.
+Dozens of mothers have joined the protest since it started on Sept.
+3 outside the HDP office when Fevziye Cetinkaya, Remziye Akkoyun, and Aysegul Bicer said their children had been forcibly recruited by PKK terrorists.

-Since then, the number of families protesting in front of the building has increased demanding the return of their children whom they claim were deceived or kidnapped by the terror group.
+The number of families in front of the building is growing as they demand the return of their children, who, they claim, were deceived or kidnapped by terrorists.